whilei/multi-geth/cmd/clef/README.md

 COMMANDS:
-   init    Initialize the signer, generate secret storage attest  Attest that a js-file is to be used setpw   Store a credential for a keystore file gendoc  Generate documentation about json-rpc format help    Shows a list of commands or help for one command
+   init    Initialize the signer, generate secret storage attest  Attest that a js-file is to be used addpw   Store a credential for a keystore file help    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --loglevel value        log level to emit to the screen (default: 4) --keystore value        Directory for the keystore (default: "$HOME/.ethereum/keystore") --configdir value       Directory for Clef configuration (default: "$HOME/.clef") --chainid value         Chain id to use for signing (1=mainnet, 3=ropsten, 4=rinkeby, 5=Goerli) (default: 1) --lightkdf              Reduce key-derivation RAM & CPU usage at some expense of KDF strength --nousb                 Disables monitoring for and managing USB hardware wallets --rpcaddr value         HTTP-RPC server listening interface (default: "localhost") --rpcvhosts value       Comma separated list of virtual hostnames from which to accept requests (server enforced).
-Accepts '*' wildcard. (default: "localhost")
+   --loglevel value        log level to emit to the screen (default: 4) --keystore value        Directory for the keystore (default: "$HOME/.ethereum/keystore") --configdir value       Directory for clef configuration (default: "$HOME/.clef") --networkid value       Network identifier (integer, 1=Frontier, 2=Morden (disused), 3=Ropsten, 4=Rinkeby, 6=Kotti) (default: 1)
-   --ipcdisable            Disable the IPC-RPC server --ipcpath               Filename for IPC socket/pipe within the datadir (explicit paths escape it) --rpc                   Enable the HTTP-RPC server --rpcport value         HTTP-RPC server listening port (default: 8550) --signersecret value    A file containing the (encrypted) master seed to encrypt Clef data, e.g. keystore credentials and ruleset hash
+   --lightkdf              Reduce key-derivation RAM & CPU usage at some expense of KDF strength --nousb                 Disables monitoring for and managing USB hardware wallets --rpcaddr value         HTTP-RPC server listening interface (default: "localhost") --rpcport value         HTTP-RPC server listening port (default: 8550) --signersecret value    A file containing the password used to encrypt signer credentials, e.g. keystore credentials and ruleset hash
    --4bytedb value         File containing 4byte-identifiers (default: "./4byte.json")
    --4bytedb-custom value  File used for writing new 4byte-identifiers submitted via API (default: "./4byte-custom.json") --auditlog value        File used to emit audit logs.
 Set to "" to disable (default: "audit.log") --rules value           Enable rule-engine (default: "rules.json") --stdio-ui              Use STDIN/STDOUT as a channel for an external UI.
-This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when Clef is started by an external process.
+This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when the signer is started by an external process.
-   --stdio-ui-test         Mechanism to test interface between Clef and UI.
+   --stdio-ui-test         Mechanism to test interface between signer and UI.
 Requires 'stdio-ui'.
-   --advanced              If enabled, issues warnings instead of rejections for suspicious requests.
-Default off --help, -h              show help
+   --help, -h              show help
    --version, -v           print the version

 ```